A Basic Pandas Dataframe Tutorial for Beginners

 Pandas head Method

 head enables us to print the first x rows.
-As earlier explained, by default we see the first 5 rows but.
+As explained earlier, by default, we see the first five rows.
 We can, of course, have a look at more or fewer rows:

 import pandas as pd